diana12333/diana12333.github.io/_portfolio/sydney-weather-forecasting.md

 The original data include 72588 observations of 46 different weather stations recordings, which was extracted from the bureau of the Australia meteorology with date from 2013-03-01 to 2017-06-25.
 Missing data is imputed with linear Interpolation Imputation.

-A shiny App was built [here](https://changshen.shinyapps.io/shiny/).
+A shiny App was developed [here](https://changshen.shinyapps.io/shiny/).

 <img src="/assets/gif/demo-weather-forcasting.gif" width="800" height="800" />

 Methods and Discussions
 ==========
 * **VAR(Vector Autoregression)**

    A linear model designed for multivariate time series.
 It’s a generalization of the AR(Autoregression) model by including the capture of the linear interdependencies among multiple time series.
 A baseline model and a VAR with the seasonal dummy terms are modeled in this study where the order of time series models is determined with AIC/HQ/SC/FPE.
 * **Model Diagnose**

   Model assumption(Correlation/Heteroscedasticity/Normality) were validated.

 * **LSTM(Long Short Term Memory Neural Network)**

   Long Short Term Memory (LSTM) networks are a special Recurrent Neural Network (RNN) that are capable of learning long-term dependencies.
 Here it was applied for leveraging the multivariate time series modeling problem.